SAP/spartacus-docs/_pages/contributing/breaking-changes.md

 import { PLATFORM_ID } from '@angular/core';
 /*...*/

-  // Don't add multiple constructors declaration when using decorator @Inject() for some dependency constructor(
+  // Don't add multiple constructor declarations when using decorator @Inject() for some dependency constructor(
     platformId: any, // this dependency won't be resolved; Nor we can fix it with @Inject() - it's not supported here! newService?: NewService